 1. Hood and Solid Aluminum Awnings

-Good: Unlike motorized awnings, fixed hood awnings are DIY-friendly.
-Because they are fixed in place, wind has to work that much harder to tear them from their footings.
+- Good: Unlike motorized awnings, fixed hood awnings are DIY-friendly.
+Since they are fixed in place, the wind has to work that much harder to tear them from their footings.

 2. Bahama (Alternately, Bermuda) Shades